11:00 am - 1:00 pm

 - How we must recognize intergenerational trauma as a widespread challenge to achieving well-being at scale, which requires ongoing attention and healing in different forms for different experiences.

-Healing by Choice! shares:
+Healing by Choice! will share:

 - The importance of healing through the healing justice framework.